allisonchuu/lightyourfuture/README.md

 Playing LYF is easy! just use your arrow kets to move and space bar to jump ⌨

-Emjoy the game player!
-Discover the next big thing 🚀
+**Enjoy the game player!
+Discover the next big thing** 🚀

-## our insipration
+## our inspiration

-Our team 👥 used inspiration from HackMerced VII's theme *Light the Future* to creat LYF.
-We wanted to provide an interactive way to show the different time periods human beings have gone through to ge to the present 🕰️.
-By showcasing different obstacles in each era faced we can show a bit of history in our game.
+Our team 👥 was inspired by HackMerced VII's theme *Light the Future* to creat LYF.
+We wanted to provide an interactive way to show the different time periods human beings have gone through to get to the present 🕰️.
+By showcasing different obstacles in each era faced, we were able to show a bit of history in our game.

+At the end of every level there is an innovation of that time period you have to reach to move onto the next level.
+As engineers we are capable of creating new technologies to change the way people live everyday.

+### for the future 🔮

+We plan to create new levels to emulate different time periods in our history where new innovation happened.

 ## technologies we used